 Several years ago, I realized that I was missing.
 After more than a decade as a wife and mother, I couldn’t locate my own pulse.
 When my youngest turned 5, I knew it was time.
 “I have a good life,” I said to a group of women around a fire, “Two beautiful children, a wonderful … Continue reading Too Much of a Good Thing?

-My childhood was steeped in religion which I borrowed from neighbors and friends because my own family had given up on faith.
-With each of our moves around the country, I soaked up what I could find, including a broad swath of the Christian variety: from Catholicism to Mormonism, Protestantism to Evangelicism, Episcopalian to Baptist. … Continue reading Palm Sunday
+My childhood was steeped in religion which I borrowed from neighbors and friends because my family had been alientated by religons which excluded the marriage of a Catholic and Jew.
+With each of our moves around the country, I soaked up what I could find, including a broad swath of the Christian variety–from Catholicism to … Continue reading Palm Sunday

 Little by little, and also in great leaps, life happened to me… ~Neruda Once considered a “world” traveler, I’ve been homebound for close to twenty years now–rooted on a dirt road in rural Vermont with two boys and a husband.
 Imagine my surprise when I found a family-friendly, part-time job with an “international” organization in … Continue reading April 19th